st8st8/airavata/docs/getting_started.rst

 -------------

 Polla provides two wrapper classes to fetch ``ALLOWED_HOSTS`` from the database instead of hard-coding them.
-These two classes were largely inspired by (read mostly copied from) `kezabelle's django-allowedsites <https://github.com/kezabelle/django-allowedsites>`_.
+These two classes are extended from `kezabelle's django-allowedsites <https://github.com/kezabelle/django-allowedsites>`_.
 Namely they are ``polla.utils.AllowedSites`` and ``polla.utils.CachedAllowedSites``.
 Use either of those in your settings.py
 ::
     ## settings.py